- What is a training manual? + Free template

 - Topics ranging from basic to advanced.

 - Popularity with the target demographic.

-If your manual has a large number of subjects, group them together and use headers and sub-sections to organize the content.
-Create a table of contents for the final handbook using this format.
+If your manual has a large number of subjects, group them and use headers and sub-sections to organize the content.
+Create a table of contents for the final training manual using this format.

 Step 3.
 Define the manual format

-Now that you've identified the kind of training manuals your company needs, it's time to choose how you'll provide them to your staff.
-Here are some of the most popular options.
+Now that you've identified the training manuals your company needs, it's time to choose how you'll provide them to your staff.
+Here are some of the most popular types.

 - Guidebooks and pamphlets in printed form.